 When conditions are right, the results are impressive.
 Indeed, the comments are honest but probing, and the dignity of the author is respected.
-Gift-giving is engaged and plenty of good comments come out.
+Gift-giving is engaged, and plenty of good comments come out.
 Rarely is there a failure of the writers' workshop-failures need to be avoided because the stakes are high.

 Being a fly on the wall is a fiction: The author may not be speaking, but the author is there, and his or her emotions are on display though not through speech.
-One creative workshop leader told me this:

-The fact that the author is quiet and doesn't speak does not mean that he or she is not noticeably present in the room.
-One of the ways the participants remain mindful of the writer's feelings is that they are aware that the writer is present and is listening to everything that is said.
+One creative workshop leader told me this: "The fact that the author is quiet and doesn't speak does not mean that he or she is not noticeably present in the room.
+One of the ways the participants remain mindful of the writer's feelings is that they are aware that the writer is present and is listening to everything that is said."

 And being a fly on the wall can be hard on the author.
 Sometimes the author wants to defend the work or further explain it, or feels that the workshop members don't like him or her when critical things are being said.
-Here is what an author in the software patterns community said about it:
+An author in the software patterns community described the discomfort and then the ultimate value of the fly-on-the-wall approach: